learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 _It entirely depends on your use case and requirements._

-You have to carefully trade off the pros and cons of each approach against each other to find the solution that works best for you.
+You have to carefully trade-off the pros and cons of each approach against each other to find the solution that works best for you.

 _However, as rule of thumb, here are some general considerations:_

 - If you want to save money and resources and security is not a major issue, you may consider using a single cluster for all your workloads.
-Kubernetes is made for _sharing_ infrastructure workloads, and this approach honors this intention.
+Kubernetes is made for _sharing_ infrastructure workloads, and this approach honours this intention.
 - If you have to comply with security policies or SLAs, you may consider using a separate cluster for each application.
-This provides a hard divison line between your apps which allows you to fully control each of them.
+This provides a hard division line between your apps which allows you to fully control each of them.
-- If security is not a major issue, but you want to focus on production uptime and performance, you may consider using a separate cluster for each envrionment.
+- If security is not a major issue, but you want to focus on production uptime and performance, you may consider using a separate cluster for each environment.
 This allows you to fully control and lock down your production workloads.
-- If money and an efficient usage of resources are no issues for you, and you're willing to invest some effort in the development of administration tools, you may consider using a separate cluster for each of your workloads.
+- If money and efficient usage of resources are no issues for you, and you're willing to invest some effort in the development of administration tools, you may consider using a separate cluster for each of your workloads.
 This provides you with the ultimate level of isolation and control for your workloads.